joshuaalmari/microsoft-powerbi-analyst-professional-certification/7-deploy-and-maintain-powerbi-assets-and-capstone-project/module-1-powerbi-in-enterprise/module-1-powerbi-in-enterprise.md

 * **Example: Multi-Value Dynamic Reporting (Advanced)**
     * **Complexity:** Multi-dynamic reports are explicitly noted as **more difficult to create** than single-value reports.
     * **Mechanism:** They require the use of **Custom Functions** in Power Query.
 A Custom Function is a reusable block of transformation logic that accepts a list of parameters (e.g., a list of Region IDs, or multiple file paths) and processes the data corresponding to each item in that list, allowing for robust filtering and combining of complex, dynamic inputs.
+   * **Workflow:**
+        1.  **Source Setup:** Create an Excel spreadsheet listing all the required regions (e.g., Row 1: "Europe", Row 2: "Asia").
+Import this sheet into Power Query.
+        2.  **Function Creation:** Convert your original SQL query into a **Custom Function** (e.g., `GetSalesDataFromRegions`).
+This function takes a single "Region Name" as an input and returns that region's data.
+        3.  **Execution:** Use the **"Invoke Custom Function"** feature on your Excel table.
+Power Query will loop through the Excel list, running the SQL function for *each* row (Region) found in the file.
+        4.  **Result:** The "Invoked Function" column expands to combine data from all selected regions into a single, unified table.

 ### 3. What-If Parameters (Scenario Analysis)
 These parameters live in the frontend report layer.